 Purchase native crayfish raised through aquaculture

 Native crayfish may be available for purchase from licensed private aquaculture businesses in Minnesota.
-A list of licensed businesses is available for $7.
+A list of licensed businesses is available from the Department of Administration.
 Call (651-201-3206) or email to request the list.

-Apply for a permit to import dead, frozen or pre-cooked red swamp crayfish
+Apply for a permit to import dead, frozen or pre-cooked Louisiana crayfish

 Complete and submit the Prohibited Invasive Species Permit Application Form.
 The permit and application are free of charge.
 Submit your completed application to Chelsey Blanke ([email protected]).